 1958 was also the year in which Behan's masterpiece, Borstal boy, was eventually published.
 Behan had been working on some form of Borstal boy since his time in Mountjoy gaol when Sean O'Faolain (qv) published ‘I become a Borstal boy’ (Bell, 1942); the slackening of control at the end of the novel suggests the difficulty with which Behan turned from the public stage to the private study in order to finish his imaginative reenactment of his Borstal experiences.
 Behan exploited his incomparable command of the oral style of Dublin city to produce a dramatic portrait of the artist as a prisoner of national prejudice, in the process creating some of the greatest comic scenes in modern literature.

 It was to be his last completed written work.
 The later ‘books’ were either derived from his earlier journalism or based on tape-recordings.
 The tragedy of his final years was all the more appalling for being so public.
 His failure to face up to the solitary discipline of writing filled him with guilt and self-disgust, which led in turn to heavier drinking in order to obliterate his demons, although, as a diabetic, he knew that such drinking was suicidal.
 He disdained medical advice and was frequently hospitalised, almost always signing himself out and returning to the pubs where once he had been applauded but was now avoided as tediously truculent and repetitious.
 Despite international success, he lacked confidence in himself and in his writing.
-He was fearful that exposure of his homosexual proclivities would destroy his image as working-class tough guy.
+He was fearful that exposure of his sexual interest in men would destroy his image as working-class tough guy.
 He was also troubled by his loss of faith in the extreme nationalism of his earlier years.
 Despairing of any resolution he longed for death and yet, as ‘a daylight atheist’, dreaded what might follow.
 He died in the Meath Hospital in Dublin on 20 March 1964.
 His funeral to Glasnevin cemetery, with full IRA honours, was one of the largest ever seen in the city.